MSU-Libraries/findingaids/README.md

 * `AS_VERSION`: The version of ArchivesSpace to use, e.g. `v4.1.1`
 * `CONF_FILE`: The entire `config/config.rb` file to be used
+* `GITHUB_USER_TOKEN`: Used for the Release stage jobs to sync GitLab with GitHub.
+  It should be a fine-grained access token with read-write access to the target repository in GitHub.
+* `RW_CICD_TOKEN`: Used for the Release stage jobs to create a GitLab tag and release.
+  It should be an access token in GitLab with read-write access to the repository and API.

 Create a deploy user that will have read-only access to the repository to pull changes.